kapetan-io/querator/doc/adr/0023-partition-maintenance.md

 3. LifeCycle will call `Logical.PartitionStateChange()` updating the current state of the partition and marking the partition as "Available".

-> NOTE: Marking the partition as "Unavailable" means any outstanding reservations given to clients will
+> NOTE: Marking the partition as "Unavailable" means any outstanding leases given to clients will
 > not be allowed to mark the item as completed until the reload process is complete.
 As such it is
 > recommended to "Pause" the partitions you wish to reload first, allowing any outstanding item
-> reservations to be completed before reload is run.
+> leases to be completed before reload is run.
 This is not required however, and any outstanding
-> reservations can be marked as completed after reload is completed.
+> leases can be marked as completed after reload is completed.

 ## Consequences